-In this post, I show you some basic rules of single ticket for long distance transfer and how to use and purchase it.
+In this post, I will show you some basic rules of the regular ticket for the long distance train ride and how to use and purchase it.

 How to purchase it

-If you want to take express trains, you have to purchase express surcharge ticket too.
-Even if you want to take non reserved seat on limited express, you have to purchase it.
-Both reserved and non reserved ticket for limited express (Shinkansen as well) can be purchased at “Midori no Madoguchi”.
-Midori no Madoguchi is the name of JR reservation window.
-You can purchase base fare ticket at Midori no Madoguchi too.
-Please get the detail about reservation at the post, “How to reserve the train seat of Japan Railway.
-Is Online reservation available for Japan Rail Pass user?“.
+If you want to take a limited express train, you have to purchase a limited express surcharge ticket too.
+Even if you want to take a non reserved seat on a limited express train, you have to purchase it.
+You can purchase both a reserved and a non reserved ticket for a limited express (the Shinkansen as well) at “Midori no Madoguchi”.
+Midori no Madoguchi is the name of JR reservation ticket window.
+You can purchase a base fare ticket at Midori no Madoguchi too.
+Please get the detail about reservation at the post below.

 In the case of purchasing both base fare ticket and limited express surcharge ticket, you can purchase it in advance.
-The express surcharge ticket is on sale one month prior to departure date.
+An express surcharge ticket is on sale one month prior to a departure date.

 You can purchase the tickets after Nov 1.